Skip to content

 Generated SQL

--- The SQL generated by both regular Wrapper and Lambda Wrapper is the same
+-- Both Regular Wrapper and Lambda Wrapper generate the same SQL

 UPDATE product SET num = num + 1